ssg-aero/gbs/ReadMe.md

 The optional module render requires the additional package:
 * vtk >=9.0

-The python biding requires the additional package:
+The python bindings requires the additional package:
 * pybind11

 The test library needs: